British Columbia Highway 5: Coquihalla Highway

 1244 m Coquihalla Pass.
 Highway 5 is the only highway in British Columbia to have had tolls; a typical passenger vehicle toll was $10.
 Now free to drive, at the Coquihalla Lakes junction, the highway crosses from the Fraser Valley Regional District into the Thompson-Nicola Regional District.
 61 km and five interchanges north of the former toll plaza.
 The Coquihalla Highway then enters the city of Merritt, which is accessed by two interchanges, both of which also provide access to Highway 5A, Highway 97C, and Highway 8.

 This diagram illustrates the wrong-way concurrency between Highways 5 and 97 through Kamloops.

 The section of highway, between Merritt and Kamloops, is 72 km long.
 After exiting Merritt, the highway climbs up a long, steep hill toward another high point, the Surrey Lake Summit.
 It passes through three interchanges along this section.
 A diamond interchange at Exit 336 provides an important turnoff to Logan Lake on Highway 97D and Lac le Jeune.
-Shortly after the junction, the highway descends into the city of Kamloops, where it meets Highways 1 and 97 at a trumpet interchange; it marks the northern terminus of the Coquihalla Highway section of Highway 5.
+Shortly after the junction, the highway descends into the city of Kamloops, where it meets Highways 1 and 97 at a trumpet interchange; it marks the northern terminus of the "Coquihalla Highway" designation.